pivotal-alexis-villalon/simplesamlphp-for-cf/README.md

 ready to run cf push mysaml? [y/n]:
 ```

+3. The saml metadata endpoint would be something like http://mysaml.apps.domain/saml2/idp/metadata.php

 # Mapping external groups with ERT UAA

 1. Target the ERT uaa